eindrayaye/super-java_Interface/README.md

 *******************

 In example three .java files

-(1) AccountInfo.java (Parent class)// has 'content' and 'banknam' Methods.
+(1) AccountInfo.java (Parent class) has 'content' and 'banknam' Methods.

-(2) CurrentAccount.java & SavingAccount.java are child class.
-Using 'implements' keyword instad of 'extends'
+(2) CurrentAccount.java & SavingAccount.java are child classes that using 'implements' keyword instad of 'extends'.